podaac/data-subscriber/README.md

 The Script will login to CMR and the PO.DAAC Archive using a netrc file.
 See Note 1 for more information on setting this up.

+Every time the script runs successfully (that is, no errors), a `.update` file is created in your download directory with the last run timestamp.
+This timestamp will be used the next time the script is run.
+It will look for data between the timestamp in that file and the current time to determine new files to download.

 ## Note 1: netrc file
 The netrc used within the script  will allow Python scripts to log into any Earthdata Login without being prompted for credentials every time you run.
 The netrc file should be placed in your HOME directory.